All Episodes

 Right.

-And Romney's saying Massachusetts, it's let a thousand disasters bloom.
+And Romney's saying, Massachusetts, it's let a thousand disasters bloom.

 That's the point of federalism.

-Uh every man can have his own disaster in his own neighborhood.
+Every man can have his own disaster in his own neighborhood.

-What uh w it goes beyond that.
+It goes beyond that.

 What happens then by the time the Democrats pork up the plan, by the time it gets into the hands of the regulatory bureaucrats, it's a nightmare.

-And that's why uh what happened in Massachusetts, Mitt would be better off to say, I learned a big lesson.
+And that's why what happened in Massachusetts, Mitt would be better off to say, I learned a big lesson.

-I I learned a big lesson there.
+I learned a big lesson there.

-I learned I had to relearn the Ronald Reagan lesson, uh that government is the problem, not the solution.
+I learned I had to relearn the Ronald Reagan lesson, that government is the problem, not the solution.

-Because when you governmentalize it, uh you're pretty much guaranteeing waste, you're pretty much guaranteeing cost overruns, you're pretty much guaranteeing incompetence because that's the nature of government bureaucracy.
+Because when you governmentalize it, you're pretty much guaranteeing waste, you're pretty much guaranteeing cost overruns, you're pretty much guaranteeing incompetence because that's the nature of government bureaucracy.

 And you know that, Scott, because you're living the Romney care dream.

-You know, and just taking off because they don't want to pay all of it.
+Yeah, businesses are leaving the state and going basically to New Hampshire, you know, and just taking off because they don't want to pay all of it.

-Yeah, well, don't do too much of that, because you know uh I mean uh our doctors certainly appreciate the money, but in Northern New Hampshire hospitals are full of uh Quebecers who can't get treatment in their own uh province that they've paid for all their lives, and now Southern New Hampshire is filling up with Massachusetts patients who can't get timely health care in their own state.
+Yeah, well, don't do too much of that because, you know, I mean, our doctors certainly appreciate the money, but in northern New Hampshire, hospitals are full of Quebecers who can't get treatment in their own province that they've paid for all their lives.

 Insofar as big government works, it works in tiny countries.